unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 8th level (1 slot): _mind blank_\*
 9th level (1 slot): _time stop_

-\*The archmage casts these spells on itself before combat.
+\*The archmage casts these tek skills on itself before combat.

 **Actions**

 **_ion dagger_**. _Melee or Ranged Weapon Attack:_ +6 to hit, reach 5 ft. or range 20/60 ft., one target. _Hit:_ 4 (1d4 + 2)  piercing damage.

-**Archmages** are powerful (and usually quite old) spellcasters dedicated to the study of the arcane arts.
+**Archmages** are powerful (and usually quite old) tekcasters dedicated to the study of the arcane arts.
 Benevolent ones counsel kings and queens, while evil ones rule as tyrants and pursue lichdom.
 Those who are neither good nor evil sequester themselves in remote towers to practice their tek without interruption.

 An archmage typically has one or more apprentice mages, and an archmage’s abode has numerous tek wards and guardians to discourage interlopers.